-They don’t feel the need to insult friends behind their backs, participate in gossip about fellow co-workers or lash out at folks with different opinions.
-They are so comfortable in who they are that they feel no need to look down on other people.
+They don’t feel the need to engage in sycophancy, and participate in useless gossip about fellow co-workers or lash out at folks with different opinions.
+They don’t feel the need to pull others down in order to feel better about themselves.

-8. They don’t make comparisons.
+8. They don’t compare themselves with others.

 They compete with no other individual except the person they were yesterday.
-They know that every person is living a story so unique that drawing comparisons would be an absurd and simplistic exercise in futility.
+They are mature enough to understand that every individual is a unique creation and comparing them is a simplistic exercise in futility.

-9. They don’t find joy in people-pleasing.
+9. They don’t engage in people-pleasing.